 - It will prevent the wildness from actually being reinforced

 On another note, you should always make sure that if the kitten is still timid, you keep them out of a large room.
 That’s because, if they do get scared, they go under the bed, and they’re a nightmare to get out then.
-You should make sure that you kitten-proof the place by sealing up places, making sure that you block access to various areas and make sure that you prevent them as well from eating things they are not meant to eat.
+You should make sure that you kitten-proof the place by sealing up places, making sure that you block access to various areas, and make sure you prevent them as well from eating things they are not meant to eat.
 At this point, they will start to act like normal kittens.

-You essentially want to wait for them to do the following before you put them up for adoption or try to actually socialize them with other humans:
+You essentially want to wait for them to do the following before you put them up for adoption or try to socialize them with other humans:

 - Not bite or scratch

-- Not try to hiss
+- Not hiss or try to growl

 - Not trying to be against handling